campattison/MINT/README.md

                     url: "https://link.springer.com/article/10.1007/s11098-024-02189-5"
                 },
                 {
-                    title: "The selfish machine?
-On the power and limitation of natural selection to understand the development of advanced AI",
+                    title: "The Selfish Machine?
+On the Power and Limitation of Natural Selection to Understand the Development of Advanced AI",
                     authors: "Maarten Boudry & Simon Friederich",
                     journal: "Philosophical Studies",
                     date: "2024-09-24",